-To benefit from immunity or a reduction in administrative fines, the applicant must make a leniency application either:
+To benefit from immunity or a reduction in administrative fines, the applicant must make its leniency application before the investigation report is officially served.
+The applicant may benefit from full immunity if the application is made either:

-Before the opening a preliminary investigation.

-• After the preliminary investigation has opened but before the "investigation report" is officially served (where the Competition Authority has no evidence proving the cartel).
+- Before the opening of a preliminary investigation. - After the preliminary investigation has been initiated (but before the investigation report is officially served) if the Competition Board has no evidence proving the existence of a cartel violation.